Track and field: Triple jump

 Similar to the long jump, the triple jump takes place on a track heading towards a sandpit.
 Originally, athletes would hop on the same leg twice before jumping into the pit, but this was changed to the current "hop, step and jump" pattern from 1900 onwards.
-There is some dispute over whether the triple jump was contested in ancient Greece: while some historians claim that a contest of three jumps occurred at Ancient Games, others such as Stephen G. Miller believe this is incorrect, suggesting that the belief stems from a mythologised account of Phayllus of Croton having jumped 55 ancient feet (around 16.3 m).
+There is some dispute over whether the triple jump was contested in ancient Greece: while some historians claim that a contest of three jumps occurred at Ancient Games, others such as Stephen G. Miller believe this is incorrect, suggesting that the belief stems from a mythologized account of Phayllus of Croton having jumped 55 ancient feet (around 16.3 m).
 The Book of Leinster, a 12th-century Irish manuscript, records the existence of geal-ruith (triple jump) contests at the Tailteann Games.

 The men's triple jump competition has been ever-present at the modern Olympics, but it was not until 1993 that a women's version gained World Championship status and went on to have its first Olympic appearance three years later.
 The men's standing triple jump event featured at the Olympics in 1900 and 1904, but such competitions have since become very uncommon, although it is still used as a non-competitive exercise drill.
 The Current world record for the Men's triple jump is 18.29 m held by Jonathan Edwards.
-The current women's world record is 15.67 m4 3/4in) held by Yulimar Rojas.
+The current women's world record is 15.74 m4 3/4in), set by Venezuela's Yulimar Rojas at the 2022 World Athletics Indoor Championships in Belgrade.